 Was it a practical joke?
 Her friends leading her on for harmless fun?
-Or perhaps it was something more profound... and maybe, just maybe, the words addressed to herself, from herself, was real?
+Or perhaps it was something more profound..., and maybe, just maybe, the words addressed to herself, from herself, was real?
 But as the day transpired the unlikely answer became truth and any doubt that might have lingered faded away with the realization of what she held in her hand.
-This was no mere trick, this was real.
+This letter was no mere trick; this was real.

-"This is the one day I don't want you to invite Kakeru", she didn't listen before, but now she heeds the words.
+"This is the one day I don't want you to invite Kakeru," she didn't listen before, but now she heeds those words.
 Now she knows that this far-fetched truth isn't something to disregard.
-Whether it be something as grand as divine prophecy or simply an elaborate setup she's incapable of figuring out, what is for certain is that the letter wasn't wrong; a window into the future, a truth beyond comprehension.
+Whether it be something as grand as divine prophecy or merely an elaborate setup she's incapable of figuring out, what is for certain is that the letter wasn't wrong — a window into the future was given, a truth beyond comprehension.

 The pain of carrying that burden alone.
 A life resting in her hands.
 A life she cares for immensely, yet can't express without the fear of rejection, or perhaps even more unnerving, the fear of being loved in return.
 Determined to save him, she's forced to open up.
-A girl who's not confident in her own self-worth having to muster up enough courage for both of them.
-And though she may fumble over her words, go about nervously to even make eye contact, afraid of being adored by another, scared to death at the thought of being yearned for, she still presses on.
-Whether she manage to surpass the regret of her future-self at one minute to only fail the next task, every fiber of her being want to keep Kakeru alive.
-A love that's equal parts selfish and unquestionable.
-A love she feels guilty for; ashamed at the thought of pressing for answers that she knows will hurt him to express.
+A girl who's not confident in her self-worth having to muster up enough courage for both of them.
+And though she may fumble over her words, go about nervously even to make eye contact, afraid of being adored by another, scared to death at the thought of being yearned for, she still presses on.
+Whether she manages to surpass the regret of her future-self at one minute only to fail by the next, every fiber of her being wants to keep Kakeru alive.
+A love that's equal parts selfish and unquestionable; a love she feels guilty for, ashamed at the thought of pressing for answers that she knows will hurt him to express.
 A pain of caring too much to see him go but being too bashful to say what's needed to make him stay.

-A whirlwind of dilemmas is heaped onto her plate the moment she decides to take action to stop the inevitable, whether she's aware of them or not.
+A whirlwind of dilemmas heaped onto her lap the moment she decided to take action to stop the inevitable.

-The summer breeze caressing her cheek, orange hair fluttering ever so gently with eyes of emerald looking outward to the unforeseen outcome of her actions.
+The summer breeze caressing her cheek, sunburnt hair fluttering ever so gently, with eyes of emerald looking outward to the unforeseen outcome of her actions.
 Was it right for her to challenge destiny?
 Was it her call to make?
-Resting his steady hand on her shoulder, a caring look of reassurance offered, Suwa eases the burden; don't worry, I'm on your side, no matter the decision.
-A silent exchange that says everything.
+Pensive feelings only interrupted by the presence of a partner.
+Resting his steady hand on her shoulder, a caring look of reassurance offered, Suwa eases the burden; don't worry, I'm on your side, no matter the decision — A silent exchange that says everything.

-This was also true with the opening and ending themes, with "Hikari no Hahen" by Yu Takahashi capturing the essence of what's seen when you visit the world of Orange and "Mirai" by Kobukuro capping it off with a bittersweet performance that embodies the latent emotions that makes itself more apparent the further you venture in.
+This aspect was also true with the opening and ending themes, with "Hikari no Hahen" by Yu Takahashi capturing the essence of what's seen when you visit the world of Orange.
+And "Mirai" by Kobukuro capping it off with a bittersweet performance that embodies the underlying emotions that makes itself more apparent the further you venture in.
 The two, art and audio, found a space that they both occupy with complete acceptance of the other, making it a match that felt just right.
-This isn't to say that the presentation is always consistent, there are certainly moments that falter, but when it counts, it really drives things home.
+This wasn't to say that the presentation was always consistent, there were certainly moments that faltered, but when it counted the most, it found a way to drive things home.

 Orange takes school rom-com setups and elevates it beyond the stereotypical trappings and downright formulaic reactionary content it's usually infamous for.
-Where most school-orientated anime see fit to typecast characters with a small stock selection of personalities to choose from, often being identified by garishly colorful hairstyles and borderline caricature appearances, Orange breaks away from this cast-iron mold, going against typing and the very notion of limited range for what's supposed to be considered as "relatable" characters.
-Instead, we're given teenagers that look and act like teenagers should.
-There's no token tsundere or mullet sporting high school delinquents, only different people with their own mannerisms and personalities being brought together under one roof.
+Where most school-orientated anime see fit to typecast characters with a small stock selection of personalities to choose from, often being identified by garishly colorful hairstyles and borderline caricature appearances.
+Orange broke away from this cast-iron mold, going against typing and the very notion of limited range for what's supposed to be considered as "relatable" characters.
+Instead, we're given teenagers that look and act as teenagers should.
+There's no token tsundere or mullet-sporting high-school delinquents, only different people with their mannerisms and personalities being brought together under one roof.
 This unit all compliment each other, in a manner that's done without so much as outright stating it.

 We simply see it in their daily interactions.
 The socially inept know-it-all Hitaga's stubborn outward gestures against Azu's teasing, the two practically joined at the hip, refusing to address the source of their partnership.
-Takako's level-headed outlook on her friends, eons ahead of them in maturity but won't hesitates to join in on 'girl talk' if the chance presents itself.
+Takako's level-headed outlook on her friends, eons ahead of them all in maturity but won't hesitate to join in on "girl talk" if the chance presents itself.
 Naho's reserved nature, a person too kind to say no, satisfied with just being able to see others happy.
-And then there's Suwa's adopted role as big brother, putting aside his own happiness in order to aid the happiness of others.
-He willingly becomes the anchor and bearer of unrequited love.
-Harboring his feelings to allow another to blossom, all while doing it with a smile on his face.
+And then there's Suwa's adopted role as big brother, putting aside his happiness to aid the happiness of others.
+He willingly becomes the anchor and bearer of unrequited love, harboring his feelings to allow another to blossom, all while doing it with a smile on his face.

 Kakeru admires but fears the very idea of their friendship.
 A lingering thought that he carries with him, afraid to open up to let others in:

 He sits there, eating away, wanting to reach out but pulling away out of fear.
+Out of guilt.
 But whenever he's had enough, ready to end it all, there's always a voice ringing out in the distance.
-His name being called out by the short-statured girl with burnt orange hair.
+His name being called out by the short-statured girl with sunburnt hair.
 A girl that tugs at him to stay.
 A girl he wants nothing but the best for.

 Orange isn't filled with characters spouting out summations of themselves, nor does it bother to hammer home points not expressed explicitly through dialogue.
 It lets the actions, the expressions, the mannerisms, the scenes, the camera, the color, the music, the very nature of the show itself, to do all the talking in its place.

-And while I've expressed nothing but the utmost praise for Orange, there's still a great deal of issues that plague it.
-For one, details pertaining to the conflict itself.
+And while I've expressed nothing but the utmost praise for Orange, there's still a lot of issues that plague it.
+For one, details about the conflict itself.

 Admittedly, the romance aspect can get clumsy at times.
-There are occasions where it's awkward and that doesn't count scenes when it was done so on purpose.
-With the density of some characters really pushing it, especially when considering their giant progressive leaps forward in the latter half of the show, it does wane on you a bit, if only temporary.
+There are occasions where it's awkward, and that doesn't count scenes when it was done so on purpose.
+With the density of some characters pushing it, especially when considering their giant progressive leaps forward in the latter half of the show, it does wane on you a bit, if only temporarily.
 A big confessional scene could be truncated for awkward teenage crushing by the next episode.
-A kind of regression that felt like it served only to pad out the schedule running time than it did to service the material at hand.
-While some of these issues could be credited with the fact that they're teenagers and are not fully capable of expressing themselves to the best of their capabilities, it still doesn't magically make the feeling disappear.
+A kind of regression that felt like it served just to pad out the schedule running time than it did to service the material at hand.
+While some of these issues could have been credited with the fact that they're teenagers and are not fully capable of expressing themselves to the best of their capabilities, it still doesn't magically make the feeling disappear.
 But of course, that's an excuse I'm sure many have grown tired of hearing, despite the fact that it inherently holds a great deal of truth about any youth in the middle of their teenage years.
-It's not always an answer we like but it's still one that's accepted for the sake of immersion.
+It's not always an answer we like, but it's still one that's acceptable for the sake of immersion.

-And then there're viewers that would address the issue regarding time-travel.
-Let it be known that there wasn't any need to try to explain the mechanics of the time-travel used since time-travel was nothing but a narrative tool to set in motion what really mattered: the characters.
-But even with that being said, it doesn't negate the fact that that element of the show was never properly explained in a meaningful way, and given the form it came in as a letter, required some suspension of disbelief as to why more wasn't done to take full advantage of it.
-However, I believe downplaying the time-travel as something that's not needed to drive its narrative or be used to reset mistakes if they fail to follow through on the words written the first time, was the best decision to make.
-Had they been able to repeat key events constantly, it would diminish the regret and success of their efforts throughout the course of the show.
-The letter was simply a timeline for them to follow, the actual legwork, struggle, pain, happiness, lessons learned and obstacle conquered was of their own accord.
-And when their efforts, or lack thereof, diverge from what's written on the letter, it disproves any omniscience to control the course of time or predict it flawlessly, which makes this an example of a plot device not being abused.
+And then some viewers would address the issue regarding time-travel.
+Let it be known that there wasn't any need to try to explain the mechanics of the time-travel used since time-travel was nothing but a narrative tool to set in motion what mattered: the characters.
+But even with that being said, it doesn't negate the fact that that element of the show was never adequately explained in a meaningful way.
+Given the fact that this aspect of the show came in the form of a letter required some suspension of disbelief as to why more wasn't done to take full advantage of it.
+However, I believe downplaying the time-travel aspect as something that's not needed to drive its narrative or be used as a means to reset mistakes if they fail to follow through on the words written the first time, was the best decision to make.
+Had they been able to repeat critical events constantly, it would have diminished the regret and success of their efforts throughout the course of the show.
+The letter was merely a timeline for them to follow, but the actual legwork, struggle, pain, happiness, lessons learned, and obstacle conquered, was done of their own accord.
+And when their efforts, or lack thereof, diverge from what's written on the letter, it disproves any omniscience to control the course of time or predict it flawlessly, which makes this an example of a plot device not being readily abused.
 And when accounted for how often that isn't the case for anime that include time-travel, or other forms of media for that matter, that's a great accomplishment.

-If time-travel is readily abused, don't make it a central focus of your narrative, use it as more of a guideline instead.
-If school rom-coms are infamous for having color coordinated one-dimensional personas, take a subdued approach that pulls from the same core values but brought to life with personalities that feel far more believable.
-Orange takes the basics and proves that with enough care it could be acknowledged again as a viable means of storytelling.
+If time-travel was readily abused, don't make it a central focus of your narrative, use it as more of a guideline instead.
+If school rom-coms are infamous for having color-coordinated one-dimensional personas, take a subdued approach that pulls from the same core values yet brought to life with personalities that feel far more believable.
+Orange takes the basics and proves that with enough care it could be reacknowledged as a viable means of storytelling.